 - become a safe role model for children

-DVAC is committed to increasing community awareness around domestic, family, and sexual violence.
+DVAC is committed to increasing community awareness through speaking at conferences and events, and providing information to the community about domestic, family, and sexual violence.

-DVAC also offers fee for service training to organisations and businesses.
+DVAC also offers fee for service training to organisations and business to improve responses to domestic and sexual violence in our communities and increase victim safety.
 Training is tailored to meet the specific needs of the organisation/business.

 - Recognising and responding to domestic and family violence (DFV)

-- Forms of abuse and cycle of violence
+- Forms of abuse and the cycle of violence

 - Concepts of power and control and DFV